 The origins of gnocchi can be traced back to ancient times, with variations found in different regions of Italy, each boasting its own unique twist on the classic recipe.
 While potato gnocchi is the most common type, you can also find versions made with ricotta cheese, spinach, or even pumpkin, showcasing the versatility of this dish.

-Gnocchi is often served with a variety of sauces, from rich tomato-based options to creamy pesto or simply tossed in melted butter and sage, allowing for endless flavor combinations.
+Gnocchi is often served with a variety of sauces, from rich tomato-based options to creamy pesto or simply tossed in melted butter and sage, allowing for endless flavour combinations.

 Whether enjoyed as a comforting family meal or a gourmet dish in a restaurant, gnocchi continues to be a beloved staple in Italian cuisine.